ash322ash422/mongodb_tutorial/README.md

 Then press "ok" at the bottom left, to confirm the changes.
 In the "Environment Variables" tab, press "ok" in the bottom left to finalize the process.
 #################################################################

+c) If u use Visual Studio editor, then install extension 'MongoDB for VS Code'.
+On LHS, click the mongodb icon.

+COMMON COMMANDS:
+cls : clear screen

+exit: exit the shell